MIGG-NTU/geosciences_Myanmar/references/index.md

+---
-References of Geoscience studies about Myanmar
+title: References of Geoscience studies about Myanmar
+date: 2020-06-14
+author: MIGG
+---

+References of geoscience studies about Myanmar

 ## Tectonics